caelusway/dao-social-tracker/client/services/twitter/ENGAGEMENT_SYNC_README.md

 ## 🔄 How It Works

-1. **Fetch DAOs**: Gets all DAOs with Twitter handles from Supabase
+1. **Fetch Accounts**: Gets all accounts with Twitter handles from Supabase
-2. **Get Recent Tweets**: Retrieves tweets from the last 5 days for each DAO
+2. **Get Recent Tweets**: Retrieves tweets from the last 5 days for each account
 3. **Batch Processing**: Groups tweet IDs into batches to respect rate limits
 4. **API Calls**: Fetches fresh engagement data from Twitter API
 5. **Update Database**: Updates or inserts engagement metrics in Supabase